gzt/CholWishart/cran-comments.md

 ## Reverse dependencies

-There are no reverse dependencies.
+This does not affect the 1 reverse dependency.

 ## Other notes

-This is an addition of two functions in R that does not make any changes in usage of functions from previous versions.
+This is a modification of two functions in R that does not make any changes in usage of functions from previous versions.
 As before, information about authorship is included in inst/AUTHORS.